dupegui334/my-simple-webapp/README.md

 - Exposes through port 5000.
 - to execute container locally run:
     ```
-    docker run -d -p 5000:5000 sdupegui/planet-app:latest
+    docker run -d -p 5000:5000 sdupegui/planet-app:1.3
     ```

 ## Jenkins
 Jenkins exposed in port 8080 by default.
 Create a pipeline job and in there select the Github integrations:
 - Pipeline script from SCM and Github hook trigger.
 - Set the credentials for docker hub login
-- Set the credential to clone github repository (if it´s private).
+- Set the credential to clone github repository (if it's private).

 ## Github
 Create a Github webhook and in the URL set the URL of: https//:Public-DNS/Jenkins-port/github-webhook/

+## Terraform
+Used to declare the infrastructure as a code of the AWS resources used for the application:
+- Create ssh private key and public key for EC2 (The same used for Ansible when running the playbook)
+- Amazon Linux EC2 instance where flask will be running the app.
+- Security group.
+- To create the infrastructure run the following command in terraform folder:
+    ```
+    terraform init
+    terraform plan
+    terraform apply
+    ```

 ## Ansible
 Used to provision the packages that we need for run our application in remote hosts.